TranHoan-backend-dev/TranHoan-backend-dev/README.md

 > 🚀 **IMS** is a modern recruitment support platform designed to make the company’s hiring process easier, more convenient, and more professional.
 > 🚀 This system was developed by a 6-member team at **FSA** as part of a full-cycle software development project.

-**Tech:** Java, Spring Boot, Python, Thymeleaf, MySQL **Summary:** Candidate & job position management, interview scheduling with notifications, role-based access control, internal messaging & chatbot support, multi-language static content.
+**Tech:** Java, Spring Boot, Python, Thymeleaf, MySQL<br/>
+**Summary:** Candidate & job position management, interview scheduling with notifications, role-based access control, internal messaging & chatbot support, multi-language static content.<br/>
 **Repo:** [GitHub](https://github.com/TranHoan-backend-dev/Interview-Management-System)

 ---